Homeowners and real estate agents may wonder about the difference between a short sale and...

 - “Proximate” varies by location.
 In a rural area, for example, a home five miles away could be considered proximate.

-- You should also provide additional notes to highlight characteristics of the comps.
+- You should also provide additional notes to highlight the characteristics of the comps.

 - Provide two itemized estimates from a licensed contractor on the contractor’s letterhead.